The 7 Rules of Face Cleansing: Do’s and Don’ts

 Recommended Products by Blue Nectar:

-Shubhr Vitamin C Face Serum with Hyaluronic Acid for Dark Spot Corrector and Glowing Skin
+Shubhr Vitamin C Face Serum with Hyaluronic Acid for Dark Spot Correction and Glowing Skin

 Shubhr Dark Spot Corrector Cream with Natural Vitamin C for Glowing Skin (Women)